Guide to Antenna Cables & Connectors

 |Male MC-Card Connector||Female MC-Card PCB Connector|

-It has identical inner contact and insulator dimensions as the more common SMB connector, but a 30% smaller outer diameter, making it ideal for tight installations.
+It has identical inner contact and insulator dimensions as the more common SMB connector, but with a 30% smaller outer diameter, making it ideal for tight installations.

 This connector is often used for GPS, TV tuner cards, RF hardware, and is often PCB mounted.